rcmolina/MaxDuino/INSTALLATION.md

 # MaxDuino Installation

-If you have downloaded the files from the 'Releases' section of GitHub, go to the [Installing Releases][#Installing Releases] section below.
+If you have downloaded the files from the 'Releases' section of GitHub, go to the [Installing Releases](#installing_a_release) section below.

-If you have built your own variant using PlatformIO or Arduino IDE, the instructions for uploading to your device are on the [Building][BUILDING.md] page.
+If you have built your own variant using PlatformIO or Arduino IDE, the instructions for uploading to your device are on the [Building](./BUILDING.md) page.

 ## Releases